 |Popular in||June||High demand for flights, 7% potential price rise|

-Information is based on travel restrictions from United Kingdom to Singapore
+Information is based on travel restrictions from United Kingdom to Kuala Lumpur

-Most visitors from United Kingdom need to provide a negative COVID-19 test result and/or quarantine to enter Singapore.
+Most visitors from United Kingdom need to provide a negative COVID-19 test result and/or quarantine to enter Kuala Lumpur.

 COVID-19 testing requirements

-Visitors from United Kingdom must present a negative RT-PCR (NAAT) or Antigen (quick-test) test taken 2 days for RT-PCR (NAAT) and 2 days for Antigen (quick-test) before departing to Singapore.
+Visitors from United Kingdom must present a negative RT-PCR (NAAT) test taken 2 days before departing to Kuala Lumpur.

-Visitors from United Kingdom are not required to quarantine after entering Singapore.
+Visitors from United Kingdom are not required to quarantine after entering Kuala Lumpur.

 COVID-19 testing requirements